New Equipment Planning

 Scope ItemsAuxiliary UnitsElectrical Scope

-Send these details for a first review
+Send these details for technical review

 Start with the real production window, not a generic machine request.
 That makes it easier to judge whether a new project, a used machine or a refurbished used line fits better.